joonasisoininen/Habla/README.md

 This project intentionally evolved based on user feedback rather than initial assumptions.

-Early assumptions (Initial Hypothesis):
+Early Assumptions (Initial Hypothesis):
 * Users would prefer open-ended conversation discovery
 * More features (filters, indicators, options) would improve confidence
 * Gamification would drive repeat usage

-What user research data validated:
+What Rser Research validated:
 * Skill-level matching was critical for psychological safety
 * Users preferred structured entry points
 * Progress feedback mattered more than social features

-Decisions made:
+Decisions Made:
 * Simplified room discovery and reduced choice overload
 * Elevated skill matching to a primary interaction constraint
 * Reframed AI from a “feature” to a support tool for confidence-building
 * Shifted focus from feature expansion to clarity and guidance

-**Key outcomes:**
+Key Outcomes:
 * Achieved ~83% likelihood-to-return, indicating strong product value despite known usability gaps.
 * Strong perceived value of the core concept
 * Identified confusion points related to navigation, role clarity, and visual hierarchy